Stern Grove Festival San Francisco: 2023 Calendar & Tips to Attend This Popular Festival

 - Arrival Time: I recommend heading over to the shows early.
-They only allow a certain number of people in, so you want to get there early enough to grab a seat.
-I like to head over no later than 1pm or so in order to get a good spot.
+The gates open at 12 pm.
+They only allow people with advanced registration in, but you will still want to go early to grab a seat as seats are still first come/first served.
+No every one with a ticket will be allowed entry.
+I like to head over no later than 1 pm or so in order to get a good spot.

 - Personal Belongings: Make sure you keep an eye on your personal items at all times.
 It gets crowded (and is free!), so can attract people looking to pick up a few unattended items.

-- Recording/Photography: Both are not permitted during the shows.
+- Recording/Photography: Neither pictures nor video is permitted during the shows.
 I recommend leaving your camera at home or the place you are staying, so you don't have to worry about it during the performances.

 Other Popular Festivals This Summer

-Yerba Buena Gardens Festival: The Yerba Buena Gardens festival also offers month of free music and other cultural programs all summer long.
-This event offers performances several days a week between May and October.
+Yerba Buena Gardens Festival: The Yerba Buena Gardens Festival also offers free music and other cultural programs all summer long.
+Performances are held several days a week between May and October.
 Click here for more details.

-Sunday Streets: The annual Sunday Streets event features blocks of car-free streets in a specific district one Sunday a month.
-This allows pedestrians to bike, run or walk without worrying about car traffic.
-Each event also includes community activities such as live music, free health screenings and other activities.
-Click here for this year's schedule including details about the June Sunday Streets event.
+Sunday Streets: The annual Sunday Streets event features blocks of car-free streets in a specific district on one Sunday each month.
+This allows pedestrians to bike, run, or walk without worrying about traffic.
+Each event also provides live music, free health screenings, and other community activities.
+Click here for this year's schedule.

 Other Pages You Might Enjoy